api-platform/docs/core/filters.md

 ### Property filter

-The property filter adds the possibility to filter serialization properties.
+The property filter adds the possibility to select the properties to serialize (sparse fieldsets).

 Syntax: `?properties[]=<property>`